yitzchak/nontrivial-gray-streams/README.md

 # nontrivial-gray-streams

-nontrivial-gray-streams is a compability system for [Gray streams][] which is an extension to Common Lisp that makes it possible to implement Common Lisp streams using generic functions.
-The original proposal was not accepted into the CL specification, but all modern CL implmentations include support for this protocol because of its usefulness.
+nontrivial-gray-streams is a compatibility system for [Gray streams][] which is an extension to Common Lisp that makes it possible to implement Common Lisp streams using generic functions.
+The original proposal was not accepted into the CL specification, but all modern CL implementations include support for this protocol because of its usefulness.

-nontrivial-gray-streams performs a simalar function as [trivial-gray-streams][] albeit with some different philosophies.
+nontrivial-gray-streams performs a similar function as [trivial-gray-streams][] albeit with some different philosophies.

 Firstly, nontrivial-gray-streams exposes and documents the most common extensions to the Gray stream protocol.
 In exposing each extension it adds feature words for conditional compilation that indicate the level and type of support for that extension.

 Secondly, unlike [trivial-gray-streams][], it does not introduce its own subclasses of the fundamental stream classes.
 Instead it exports